11 Day African Photo Safari for $6,075

 After breakfast, our local guides will meet us at the lodge and we’ll depart on safari to Tarangire National Park, a park spectacular for its scenery and wildlife.
 We’ll have a picnic lunch in the park and spend our afternoon viewing game within the northern region.
 At sunset we’ll arrive at our lodge for dinner and early bedtime for the full day tomorrow.

-We’ll spend two more full days in Tarangire NP.
+We’ll spend a full day in Tarangire NP.
 We’ll start early to catch the best light.
 Depending on the group’s preference, we may return to the lodge in late morning or stay out for a picnic lunch.
 In either case, we’ll be out again mid-afternoon for another game drive during the late afternoon light that is spectacular when it hits the many baobab trees in Tarangire.
 We’ll return to our lodge for a great dinner and well-earned rest.

 After breakfast, we depart Tarangire and head to the Ngorongoro Crater where we’ll spend 2 nights.
 Ngorongoro is one of the best locations in the world for viewing wildlife year-round.
 Our safari lodge is perched on the eastern rim of the crater (great sunsets!) and ideally situated at the head of one of the two access roads into the crater.